 Information for Prospective Students

 The Department of Computer Science at Virginia Tech has a strong interdisciplinary research emphasis with flexible course requirements.
-We are gaining increasing recognition on the national level as a dynamic graduate program and a major producer of graduates at the PhD and Master's levels.
+We are gaining increasing recognition on the national level as a dynamic graduate program and a major producer of graduates at the masters and doctorate levels

 Our department accepts students from a variety of backgrounds besides computer science, such as mathematics, many branches of engineering, physics, biology, and many art disciplines.